Photographer training for

 I’d highly recommend you to

 Trawl the internet for the best property photographers.
-Sign up on all photo-related sights.
+Sign up on all photo-related websites.
 Follow the best industry news.
 Experiment with your camera.
 Try improve by 1% (at least) every time you shoot.
 Learn how to be a professional in the business world by offering great service in all possible ways – your photos alone won’t make you a hit – you need to learn to work with clients, invoice like a pro, up-sell clients to video walkthroughs, see opportunities, stay creative, get lots of rest, and mostly: enjoy the process.
 The day you stop enjoying it, is the day you should find another way to earn a living.

 I spent two hours with Adam Letch, an amazing interior photographer here in Cape Town.
 Well worth my time and the money spent!
 Take a look at his work and see what I mean.
 Here are some of his tips.